Partial equivalence relation: Properties and applications

-None of these properties is sufficient to imply that the relation is a PER.
+None of these properties alone is sufficient to imply that the relation is a PER.
+If $R$ is both left and right Euclidean, then $R$ is an equivalence relation, and hence a PER.

 In non-set-theory settings

 In type theory, constructive mathematics and their applications to computer science, constructing analogues of subsets is often problematic—in these contexts PERs are therefore more commonly used, particularly to define setoids, sometimes called partial setoids.
 Forming a partial setoid from a type and a PER is analogous to forming subsets and quotients in classical set-theoretic mathematics.

 The algebraic notion of congruence can also be generalized to partial equivalences, yielding the notion of subcongruence, i.e. a homomorphic relation that is symmetric and transitive, but not necessarily reflexive.

 Examples

 A simple example of a PER that is not an equivalence relation is the empty relation $R=\emptyset$, if $X$ is not empty.